berravc1/berravc1/README.md

 🔬 Exploring the intersection of AI, Machine Learning, and Natural Language Processing in my master's studies

-📊 Former Data Analyst and Business Intelligence Intern
+📊 Former Data Analyst and Business Intelligence Developer